Skip to content ↓

 To encounter new environments and people and the differences therein.

-To visit a variety of different workplaces to begin to gain an insight into the world of work.
+To visit different workplaces or work placement visits, to gain a greater understanding of the world of work.

 Employment